 - If you are interested in templates, events, and phone support, then you should carefully read the design, list-building, and support sections.

-- If your board is constantly asking about the cost, you should take a close look at the Pricing, Free Plans & Discounts (2025) section.
-This is where Constant Contact cost, Mailchimp cost, and “how much is Mailchimp at scale” become apparent.
+- If your board is constantly asking about the cost, you should take a close look at the Pricing, Free Plans & Discounts (2026) section.
+This is where the costs of Constant Contact and Mailchimp, and “how much is Mailchimp at scale,” become apparent.

 Additionally, you may use this as a detailed comparison of Constant Contact vs Mailchimp and any Mailchimp alternative or Constant Contact alternative that you might be considering.